cubeca/cube/README.md

 ### Database

 CubeCommons utilizes a serverless database solution called CockroachDB.
 Cockroach Labs offers a generous free tier that auto-scales based on demand.
 You may use any database solution you wish.
 The schema details are outlined below.

+`users`: table for authentication and authorization information as well as user account statuses.
+`profiles`: table for organization related information, is associated to a user identity 1:1.
+`playlists`: table for playlist related information including basic metadata and a list of associated content items.
+`files`: table for data related to cloudflare information like upload endpoints and external data required to interact with cloudflare.
+`content`: table for metadata related to a piece of content on CubeCommons like description, tags, contributors, etc.
+`vtt`: table for metadata related to generated or uploaded VTT files associated to a piece of content.

+#### User Permissions
+There is a small set of user permissions that are associated to the user record allowing actions to be taken.
+The tresholds are:
+- `anonymous`: any user visiting the site gets the anonymous permission.
+- `active`: any authenticated user who has completed the user registration has the active permission.
+- `contributor`: any authenticated user who has completed profile registration has the contributor permission.

 ### Cloud Infrastructure